devpi/devpi/CONTRIBUTING.rst

 - If you are unsure on how to write a test, please ask and we will point you to existing tests which should help you writing new ones.
 - Embrace ``git rebase`` to create "nice" commits and history.
 - We strive for PEP8 compliance.
+  New code must comply and there are lint-tests in CI using flake8 and ruff.
-New code should comply, old code must only comply when it's changed anyway.
-No unnecessary cleanups which would only make the PR harder to read.
+  Old code must only comply when it's changed.
+  No large unnecessary cleanups which would only make the PR harder to read.
 - Add a changelog entry in the ``news`` folder of touched packages as a new file.
   The filename should end with the type of the change as in: ``removal``, ``feature`` or ``bugfix`` Try to follow the style of existing entries.